Disappearing polymorph: Paroxetine hydrochloride

 Paroxetine hydrochloride was developed in the 1970s by scientists at Ferrosan and patented as US4007196A in 1976.
 Ferrosan licensed this patent to the Beecham Group, which later merged into GSK (GlaxoSmithKline at the time).

-The Paroxetine developed at that time was paroxetine anhydrate, which is a chalky powder that was hygroscopic.
+The paroxetine developed at that time was paroxetine anhydrate, which is a chalky powder that was hygroscopic.
 This made it difficult to handle.
-In late 1984, while scaling up the production of Paroxetine, a new crystal form (hemihydrate) suddenly appeared at two Beecham sites in the UK within a few weeks of each other.
+In late 1984, while scaling up the production of paroxetine, a new crystal form (hemihydrate) suddenly appeared at two Beecham sites in the UK within a few weeks of each other.
 In the presence of water or humidity, mere contact with hemihydrate converts anhydrate into hemihydrate.

-Alan Curzons, working for GSK, wrote down the "Paroxetine Polymorphism" memorandum on May 29, 1985, a memorandum vital to later litigations.
+Alan Curzons, working for GSK, wrote down the "Paroxetine Polymorphism" memorandum on May 29, 1985, a memorandum vital to later litigation.

 When the patent for paroxetine anhydrate (the "original" polymorph) ran out, other companies wanted to make generic antidepressants using the chemical.
-The only problem was that by the time other companies began manufacturing, Earth's atmosphere was already seeded with microscopic quantities of paroxetine hemihydrate from GSK's manufacturing plants, which meant that anyone trying to manufacture the original polymorph would find it transformed into the still-patented version, which GSK refused to give manufacturing rights for.
+The problem was that, by the time other companies began manufacturing, Earth's atmosphere was already seeded with microscopic quantities of paroxetine hemihydrate from GSK's manufacturing plants, which meant that anyone trying to manufacture the original polymorph would find it transformed into the still-patented version, which GSK refused to give manufacturing rights for.
 Thus, GSK sued the Canadian generic pharmaceutical company Apotex (SmithKline Beecham Corp. v Apotex Corp) for patent infringement by producing quantities of the newer paroxetine polymorph in their generic pills, asking for their products to be blocked from entering the market.

 GSK claimed that the anhydrate "inevitably" converts to hemihydrate due to the presence of seeds.
-Apotex rejected the seeding theory as "junk science", and "alchemy".
+Apotex rejected the seeding theory as "junk science" and "alchemy".
 Both the District Court and the Federal Circuit Court accepted the seeding theory of GSK, but nevertheless both judged in favor of Apotex.
 The District Court judged that Apotex was not responsible for unintentional presence of seeding in facility.
 The Federal Circuit Court invalidated the newer patent concerning the hemihydrates, on the argument of prior public use from the clinical trials.

 Later research showed that the "anhydrate" was in fact a non-stoichiometric hydrate that rapidly dehydrates and rehydrates.
 The hemihydrate form is more stable due to a higher number of hydrogen bonds.